k0renn/voice-chat-ai/README.md

 ![Ai-Speech](https://imagedelivery.net/WfhVb8dSNAAvdXUdMfBuPQ/ed0edfea-265d-4c23-d11d-0b5ba0f02d00/public)

+### Notes about cpu only mode

+The CPU Only version doesn't use the XTTS or Checkpoints, in my testing unless using on a GPU it is to resource intensive.
+So you will have to use OpenAI API for speech, you can use ollama or openai for chat.

+Want to use ollama and have it analyze the screen make sure to download llava in your ollama install, no need to have llava as model in .env it is hardcoded to use when asking for screen analysis, llama3 even with function calling python package wouldn't work so we use llava just for that.

 ## Features

 - **Supports both OpenAI and Ollama language models**: Choose the model that best fits your needs.
-- **Provides text-to-speech synthesis using XTTS or OpenAI TTS**: Enjoy natural and expressive voices.
+- **Provides text-to-speech synthesis using OpenAI TTS**: Enjoy natural and expressive voices.
 - **No typing needed, just speak**: Hands-free interaction makes conversations smooth and effortless.
 - **Analyzes user mood and adjusts AI responses accordingly**: Get personalized responses based on your mood.
 - **You can, just by speaking, have the AI analyze your screen and chat about it**: Seamlessly integrate visual context into your conversations.